 The Change Plan serves multiple purposes:

-- When the 2018 Call for Partners was released we announced that there would be two Milestone payments.
-The first payment was a stipend, and the same for all partners.
-The second is variable, and required completion of key steps, including an individual implementation plan (now called the Change Plan).
-The Change Plan will form the basis of a Scope of Work, crafted as an addendum to the Master Service Agreement that partners completed in signing up in the Financial Executor portal.
+- The Change Plan forms the basis of a Scope of Work, crafted as an addendum to the Master Services Agreement that partners completed when signing up in the Financial Executor portal.

 - The Change Plan demonstrates an organization’s commitment to the strategies that will be reported in the coming year.
-The ACH will be monitoring that progress through reporting, site visits and meetings with provider teams.
+The ACH will monitor that progress through partner reports, site visits and other partner meetings.

-- Partners are expected to collaborate with others in the region; we don’t feel it is possible for North Sound to be successful without collaboration among and between clinical and non-clinical partners, who will report on their efforts throughout the coming years.
+- Partners are expected to collaborate with others in the region.
+We don’t feel the North Sound region will be successful without collaboration among and between clinical and non-clinical partners, who will report on their efforts throughout the coming years.

 How will the ACH facilitate collaboration across providers to support successful implementation activities?

-- The ACH will do some facilitation of collaboration, but partners are not dependent on the ACH to do so.
+- The ACH will do convene various meetings, but partners are not dependent on the ACH to do so.
 Several partners are already pulling organizations together to define how they will work collaboratively.

-- Once we have a chance to review responses to the Change Plan, the ACH will continue to bring partners together where it appears they can mutually support each other’s capacity to complete the goals outlined in the Change Plan, similar to the August 8/9 meeting but on some smaller more targeted scales.
+- Once we have reviewed all responses to the Change Plan, the ACH will invite partners where it appears they can mutually support each other’s capacity to complete the goals outlined in the Change Plan.

-What is the role of the anchor partners that were mentioned in the August Partner Retreat?
+What is the role of anchor organizations (mentioned during the August 2018 Partner Retreat)?

-- We got a lot of great feedback on the concept of anchor organizations – some groups of partners have moved forward and formed their own teams – but we left the August retreat with the sense that it was a concept that couldn’t be forced or required.
-Instead groups of partners can come together based on the Change Plans and either self-facilitate conversations or ask for ACH help in bringing groups together.
+- We got a lot of great feedback on the concept of anchor organizations.
+Some partners have moved forward and formed their own teams.
+We left the August 2018 retreat with the sense anchor organizations couldn’t be forced or required.
+Instead, groups of partners can come together based on the Change Plans and either self-facilitate conversations or ask for ACH help in bringing groups together.

 Will the ACH add partners in 2019?

-- We understand that need to communicate this clearly before end of the year.
-As we review the Change Plans, we may identify gaps where we still need partners to implement the initiatives and strategies.
-We don’t think that is the case, but the Change Plans will answer those questions for us.
-We will determine whether we add partners, and if so, how and when, by end of the year.
+- As we review the Change Plans, we may identify gaps where we still need partners to implement the initiatives and strategies.
+The Change Plans will answer those questions for us.

 What if I need to work with subcontractors to achieve my commitments?

-- If your organization works with subcontractors to successfully complete work, the commitment is still yours.
-Unless that subcontractor is also an ACH partner, you will be held accountable for completing reporting requirements, attending trainings, and partner or ACH meetings.
+- If your organization subcontracts with others to successfully complete work, the commitment is still yours.
+You will be held accountable for completing reporting requirements, attending trainings, and partner or ACH meetings.
 You have the responsibility to ensure the strategy is successfully implemented.

 - The ACH does not dictate HOW you will complete the work.
 You are making commitments to use the evidence-based models and practices to achieve better outcomes.